tom91136/Akatsuki/README.md

     // dummy class, any class in the project will work }
 ```
-Parceler annotated beans need `Parcels.wrap()` and `Parcels.unwrap()` before the object becomes usable.
+ [Parceler](https://github.com/johncarl81/parceler) annotated beans need `Parcels.wrap()` and `Parcels.unwrap()` before the object becomes usable.
 In the example above, we simply create a code template that includes the custom logic for wrapping and unwrapping Parceler objects.
 Akatsuki uses [mustache](https://mustache.github.io/) to convert the template into code that gets emitted into the generated source file.
 Everything is done in compile time so there will be no runtime cost.
 The `@TransformationTemplate` annotation has a retention of `RetentionPolicy.CLASS` so that it has no effect in runtime while other libraries using the annotation could still retain the template.
 For more information on how to write Transformation templates, the [javadoc]() contains examples and docs for all methods in the annotation.

-Due to a limitation of APT, if the template is located in another library, you have to include the class that is annotated with `@TransformationTemplate`  with `@IncludeClasses(TheClass.class)`, see the [Parceler support section ](#Parceler%20support) for more info.
+Due to a limitation of APT, if the template is located in another library, you have to include the class that is annotated with `@TransformationTemplate`  with `@IncludeClasses(TheClass.class)`, see the [Parceler support section ](#parceler) for more info.

+**Warning: `@TransformationTemplate` does not do any validation on the templates, however,  syntax errors does prevent your project from compiling which can save you from debugging heedlessly.**

 Why another library?
 --------